fizisist/LorentzGroupNetwork/data/toptag/utilities/README.md

-Additional utilities, outside of plotting & file format conversion.
+Additional utilities, outside of plotting & file format conversion, to allow for manipulation of the data files (e.g. for setting up studies).
 All of these are to be run on the converted dataset, not the original `pandas` HDFStore file.

 `pt_sort.py`: Create copies of the data files, with events sorted by jet pT.
-(Files must contain the "jet_pt" column, added March 2020).

 `pt_slice.py`: Create copies of the  data files, only containing events that fall within a user-specified jet pT window.

 `slice.py`: Automatically run `pt_slice.py` over a range of jet pT windows.
+Then appropriately "balance" the files so that each slice has the same number of events, and they each have 50% signal and 50% background.
 Note: Arguments are *hard-coded*.

 `reduce.py`: Create copies of the data files, that only contain some % of the original events (while preserving the signal/background ratio).